WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1CD/CAN/README.md

 In order to verify, please take another `USBDAQF1CD` or other device which support CAN interface.
 We connect two device via CAN so that can communicate data.

-If you'd like to create your own application, start by using this simple template, and then include your own code.
+To create your own application, start with this simple template and then include your custom code.

-## How to use this example
+## How To Use This Example

-### Hardware Requirement
+### Hardware Requirements

 In order to verify, please get two USBDAQF1CD products or one with any other device which support CAN interface.